by Scott Mehl

 The following year, after some renovations, The Queen Mother and Princess Margaret moved into Clarence House.
 It was here that all foreign Heads of State would call on the Queen Mother for tea on the first day of their State Visits.
 The Queen Mother also hosted many social functions at Clarence House.
 After Princess Margaret married and moved to Kensington Palace in 1960, The Queen Mother renovated some of the ground floor, combining two smaller rooms to create the Garden Room which allowed for entertaining of larger groups of guests.
 It was Clarence House where Lady Diana Spencer took up residence on the eve of her engagement to The Prince of Wales, and where she lived until their wedding in 1981.

 Perhaps one of the more memorable images of Clarence House is that of The Queen Mother, surrounded by the rest of the Royal Family, greeting well-wishers on her birthday every year.
-This tradition began at her 70th birthday, and continued every year until her death.
+This tradition began on her 70th birthday and continued every year until her death.